oracle/terraform-provider-oci/docs/core/public_ips.md

 * Move a reserved public IP to a different private IP.
 * Unassign a reserved public IP from a private IP (which returns it to your pool of reserved public IPs).
-* Change the display name for a public IP (either ephemeral or reserved).
+* Change the display name or tags for a public IP.

 Assigning, moving, and unassigning a reserved public IP are asynchronous operations.
 Poll the public IP's `lifecycleState` to determine if the operation